NFP Email Marketing Automation Basics

 Events can be major investments for any type of organization, and that’s especially true for nonprofits.
 Relying on events both large and small for fundraising, community outreach, and supporter engagement means nonprofits need must see results.
 Naturally, they want a return on the time and resources it takes to both plan and host major events.

 The most surefire way to ensure a return on investment?
-Marketing.
+Email Marketing Automation.
 Increasing visibility, awareness, and excitement for your event among the right audiences will increase attendance.

 In an increasingly internet-reliant world, digital marketing has become a central piece of any comprehensive nonprofit strategy.
 Chances are you’ve already worked to develop an effective website, active social media presence, and useful email list.